Templates in Rewriting Induction: Introduction

-\myparagraph{Contributions} Templates in rewriting are not new~\cite{chi:aot:toy:10}, but the combination with \lcstrss\ opens up possibilities for integration in the formal RI system in a manner very useful for real program verification: \begin{itemize}[label = $\triangleright$] \item Since \lcstrs\ are a form of higher-order rewriting, we can perform all equivalence proofs of recursors within RI, rather than at the meta-level.
-This allows templates to be integrated in tools as a lemma generation method, complementary to methods that focus on lower-level behavior. \item Since constrained rewriting directly supports primitive data structures, the rewrite rules closely resemble real code.
-This in contrast to the required encodings in unconstrained rewriting, which make analysis of loop constructions like those in our factorial implementations infeasible or at least inconvenient.
+As motivated above, the specific combination of templates with \lcstrss\ opens up possibilities for integration in the formal RI system in a manner very useful for real program verification: \begin{itemize}[label = $\triangleright$] \item Since \lcstrs\ are a form of higher-order rewriting, we can perform all equivalence proofs of recursors within RI, rather than at the meta-level.
+This enables future integration of the template method into rewrite tools as a lemma generation technique complementing existing approaches for generalizing lower-level behavior.
+For now, all template-based proofs in this paper are manually verified in \cora.
+This is a termination tool for \lcstrss\ and also implements Bounded RI~\cite{hag:kop:26}. \item Since constrained rewriting directly supports primitive data structures, the rewrite rules closely resemble real code.
+This in contrast to the required encodings in unconstrained rewriting, which would make analysis of loop constructions (like in our factorial implementations) infeasible or at least inconvenient.
 With \lcstrss\ we can define suitable templates in a human-readable manner. \end{itemize}

 \myparagraph{Overview} After we recap \lcstrss\ and Bounded RI in~\Cref{sec:prelim}, we continue as follows \begin{itemize}[label = $\triangleright$] \item In~\Cref{sec:templates} we introduce four templates and describe how to match them with concrete programs. \item In \Cref{sec:temp-eq} we assume recursor equivalences as given and focus on the proof-tactical aspect of how to apply these equivalences to prove concrete template instances.
 We distinguish two proof tactics: \emph{one-sided matching}, transforming a proof goal into an easier one, and \emph{two-sided matching}, concluding equivalence directly.
-This section is meant to provide an intuitive explanation. \item In \Cref{sec:temp-RI-integration} we show in a more technical way how templates are used within Bounded RI as a lemma generation method.
+This section is meant to provide an intuitive explanation. \item In \Cref{sec:temp-RI-integration} we explain the technical requirements needed to use templates in Bounded RI as a lemma generation method.
 We discuss the corresponding ordering requirements that constitute the separate parts of template-based proofs, and describe how to recombine them in concrete instances. \end{itemize}